Haywood Hall

-Haywood Hall, also known as the Treasurer John Haywood House, is a historic home located at Raleigh, Wake County, North Carolina.
-It was built in 1792, and is a two-story, five bay, Federal-style frame dwelling with a central hall plan.
+Haywood Hall, also known as the Treasurer John Haywood House, is a historic home located at Raleigh, Wake County, North Carolina, United States.
+It was built in 1792, and is a two-story, five-bay, Federal-style frame dwelling with a central hall plan.
 It features a two-story front porch with attenuated fluted Doric order columns.
-It was the home of North Carolina State Treasurer John Haywood (1754-1827).
+It was the home of North Carolina State Treasurer John Haywood (1754–1827).
 It is now open as a historic house museum.

 It was listed on the National Register of Historic Places in 1970.
 It is located in the Capitol Area Historic District.